vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Dāna-gifts.
 Vide H. of Dh. vol. II. pp. 837-888 for detailed

 treatment.
-After that volume was published two more extensive digests on dāna have been published viz. the Krtyakalpataru ( dāna-kānda in 1941 ) and the Dānasāgara of Ballālasena composed in sake 1019 (1169 A. D.) in the B. I. series (ed. by Mr. Bhabatosh Bhattacharya) in three parts).
+After that volume was published two more extensive digests on dāna have been published viz. the Kr̥tyakalpataru ( dāna-kānda in 1941 ) and the Dānasāgara of Ballālasena composed in sake 1019 (1169 A. D.) in the B. I. series (ed. by Mr. Bhabatosh Bhattacharya) in three parts).
 What dānas are to be made on the several naksatras from Krttikā to Bharani are described in Anuśasana 64 which the Dānaśāgara pp. 628-638 and KR (549-555) quote.
 KR 95–102 sets out the rewards of dānas on the several tithis.
 The Vi.
 Dh.
 III.
 317 also speaks of the results of dānas on seasons, months, week-days and naksatras.

 List of vratas